laravel/docs/artisan.md

 	$schedule->command('foo')->thenPing($url);

-Using the `thenPing($url)` feature require that the Guzzle 4 or 5 HTTP library be installed into your application.
-You can add Guzzle 4 or 5 to your project by adding the following line to your `composer.json` file:
+Using the `thenPing($url)` feature require that the Guzzle 5 HTTP library be installed into your application.
+You can add Guzzle 5 to your project by adding the following line to your `composer.json` file:

-	"guzzlehttp/guzzle": "~4.0"
-	// or
 	"guzzlehttp/guzzle": "~5.0"